This post may contain affiliate links. Please read my full disclosure

 Like: who’s hiring ?

 There are many companies out there looking for online transcribers, too.
-And not just the ones that hire beginners that are outlined here.
+And not just the ones that hire beginners.
 Police departments, doctor’s offices, lawyers…they all need transcribers.
 In fact, transcription outsourcing companies, like this one, frequently have openings for experienced transcriptionists.

 And: where to find the paying gigs ?

-In the long run I wanted to go the Independent Contractor route.
+In the long run I wanted to go the Independent Contractor route because I wanted more flexibility.
 I devoured the transcription templates, sample client contracts, lessons, and worksheets to make sure my fanny was covered.

 Freelance platforms are still the #1 place to get paying transcription gigs, however, you have to really “sell” your experience and skills.
 The more you know, the better, right ?
 Freelancer and Upwork are the most popular platforms, so go ahead and get yourself up on them.
 Transcribe Anywhere gets into this and goes over more specialized platforms.